 Rise up, my Love

-This is a live recording of the four short movements that form the work Rise up, my Love by Howard Skempton.
-It was performed at St Pancras Parish Church on Saturday 9 May 2015 by the Epiphoni Consort directed by Tim Reader.
+These are live recordings of four movements of Rise up, my Love by Howard Skempton.
+They were performed at St Pancras Parish Church on Saturday 9 May 2015 by The Epiphoni Consort directed by Tim Reader.

 Howard Skempton was born in Chester in 1947 and has worked as a composer, accordionist, and music publisher.
 He studied in London with Cornelius Cardew from 1967, and Cardew helped him to discover a musical language of great simplicity.
 Since then he has continued to write undeflected by compositional trends, producing a corpus of more than 300 works, many pieces being miniatures for solo piano or accordion.
 Skempton calls these pieces “the central nervous system” of his work.